-BACKGROUND: Polypharmacy and hyper-polypharmacy are defined as the concurrent intake of ≥5-9 and ≥10 medications, respectively.
+BACKGROUND: Polypharmacy and hyper-polypharmacy are defined as the concurrent intake of \geq 5-9 and \geq 10 medications, respectively.
 Both have been associated with poor health outcomes in older adults and at-risk younger individuals and cost at least \$50 billion to the US health plan.
-More than 40% of the patients aged ≥65 years can be categorized as either polypharmacy or hyper-polypharmacy.
+More than 40% of the patients aged \geq 65 years can be categorized as either polypharmacy or hyper-polypharmacy.
 More than half of these senior patients develop adverse drug reactions (ADRs), leading to considerable expenses, and can be associated with up to 30% of hospitalizations.
-Leveraging AI-assisted platforms to identify at-risk patients can improve patient outcomes and can reduce ADRassociated treatment costs.
+Leveraging AI-assisted platforms to identify at-risk patients can improve patient costs.